The “Immortal Register” of Journey to the West

 The hells will certainly open up their doors for you” (Mair, 1994, p.
 1111).

-So both receive a heaven-sent magic staff with powers tied to the recitation of a Buddhist deity’s name.
-The power of the Buddha’s staff is best exemplified by two passages:
+Both receive a magic monk’s staff with abilities tied to the recitation of a Buddhist deity’s name.

 He [Mulian] wiped his tears in mid-air, and shook the metal-ringed staff,